 How are you going to get your people to do more without spending more in the coming year and beyond?
 You have to motivate them, guide them and reward them for doing things they are not doing now!
 If they do the same things they’ve done before (and existing habits are going to make that likely) then you are going to get the same results you’ve gotten before.
-So how do we get around this?
+So how do you get around this?

-The Evolution of Quality and Process Management
+Capacity Development, Quality and Process Management

 While consulting with a wealth management firm, we learned of the owner’s frustrations with his staff not doing what he wanted them to do, especially when he was out of town.
 Rather than trying to write down all the steps expected in each process (wealth management is pretty complicated) we turned to Business Process Management (BPM), a relatively new evolution in the quality-improvement field, and one that is made easier to understand and use because of a wide range of software programs (some free) that enable users to draw BPM diagrams online, share them with one another, and continuously improve.

-Turning Processes Into New Habits
+Turning Processes Into New Habits for Capacity Development

 But how do we turn that neat flowchart on the screen into daily behavioral change and improved performance?
 Aye, there’s the rub.
 We have a saying, “The hardest thing in the world to change is the behavior or adults.”
 This is because we all have deeply ingrained habits that shape how we work and think every day.
 Many habits become unconscious over time – it’s just what we do.
 Most people run on autopilot most of the time, not making conscious choices in light of all the options, but instead following habits.
 In fact if it were not for our unconscious control, we would be so busy thinking about breathing, looking and moving a whole bunch of muscles that we could not drive a car or eat a meal or take a shower or many of the other things we do every day.